denglinsui/HIV_Data/README.md

 * `shiny`: Include the file for [Rshiny](https://3mk6f0-linsui-deng.shinyapps.io/HIVDataResistance/);
 * `Report and Slides`: Include the final report and the final slides (More details could be found in this folder);

 Some visualization is on [Rshiny for HIV Data](https://3mk6f0-linsui-deng.shinyapps.io/HIVDataResistance/).
+Since the computation and space cost is high, I store the results for target FDR level 0.2 and visualize.
+If you prefer other target FDR level, `MainAnalysis.R` is a nice choice.
+It will suggest you some potential gene associated with HIV-drug resistant with user-specified drug class and target FDR level.
+More criterion, like the number of false discoveries and the number of true discoveries, also could be found in the result.